 Jamie earned a Bachelor of Science in electrical engineering from Michigan State University and then attended the University for graduate school, earning a Master of Arts in student affairs administration from the College of Education.
 Jamie credits her mother for harnessing and nurturing the strengths of a talkative and opinionated child into a bold and tenacious leader, and her father for teaching her to enjoy life and find her passions.
 Jamie's high school physics teacher encouraged her to pursue a degree in engineering and challenge the status quo of the profession.
 It wasn't until Jamie began her college journey that she began to understand her privilege and responsibility to blaze trails and provide support for others in defining their own path.
 This passion fueled Jamie's campus involvement while in undergrad and was no doubt the lead catalyst in her career change into education.

 Jamie is active in the community and recently served on the Oak Park YMCA Board of Directors in addition to serving as a mentor for Big Brothers Big Sisters.
 Jamie spends her time deconstructing and reconstructing her 125-year-old farmhouse, never missing an MSU basketball game, gardening, and finding spare time to train for her next triathlon.
-She lives outside Grand Ledge with her husband, two children, and a 5-year-old puppy.
+She lives outside Grand Ledge with her husband, three children, and a 5-year-old puppy.